InsightsAvoid Recalls: When Volume Controls Fail

-Music fans love to crank up the volume in their car radios, especially for their favorite songs.
-However, if the volume control is faulty during production, it can not only dampen the listening experience but also lead to significant production issues.
-For manufacturers, this can potentially result in costly delivery halts and recalls, disrupting the entire supply chain.
+Music lovers often turn the car radio all the way up, especially when their favorite songs play.
+But if the volume control is already faulty during production, it can not only dampen the joy of listening but also lead to significant production issues.
+For manufacturers, this can mean potentially costly delivery halts and recalls that may shake the entire supply chain.

 PRoblem statementLouder, Yes,